shanujaiswal/Practice_Project/javascript/1)JS Notes.md

 # FIll method

 --> The fill method in JavaScript is an array method used to fill all or part of an array with a static value.
---> You can specify the start and end indices to control which part of the array is filled.
+--> can specify the start and end indices to control which part of the array is filled.

 # Splice method